kblauer/bitburner-scripts/README.md

 If you run `watcher.js` in game, the game will automatically detect file changes and restart the associated scripts

 ## Imports

 To ensure both the game and typescript have no issues with import paths, your import statements should follow a few formatting rules:

 * Paths must be absolute from the root of `src/`, which will be equivalent to the root directory of your home drive
 * Paths must contain no leading slash
 * Paths must end with no file extension

- ### Examples:
+### Examples

 To import `helperFunction` from the file `helpers.ts` located in the directory `src/lib/`:

 ```js
 import { helperFunction } from 'lib/helpers'